DBecker7/DB7_TeachingApps/README.md

 **CLT:** This app is a classic, and there's no reason for me to top it. <a href="http://onlinestatbook.com/stat_sim/sampling_dist/">http://onlinestatbook.com/stat_sim/sampling_dist/</a>

 **Importance of visualizations:** Ya can't beat the datasauRus dozen from https://www.autodeskresearch.com/publications/samestats.
 It's an update of Anscombe's quartet with even more interesting features.
+It's also a great way to demonstrate some tidyverse/ggplot2 functions!

 The following code chunks are both standalone scripts.